 You may be thinking ‘what has that got to do with being an advocate for my horse?’
 And what exactly does being an advocate mean?

-Ask any horse owner this question and I would almost guarantee their answer would be “of course I am!”
+Ask any horse owner the question of whether they are the advocate their horse needs and I would almost guarantee their answer would be “of course I am!”

 If that’s the case why do we about and see so many situations when the answer to this question is clearly NO.

 Take for example the times we see trainers run horses round a round yard till the horse is white with sweat and completely exhausted only to hear them say “now he’s in a place where we can work with him” or the clinician whom we trusted and willing handed our horse to only to have them smacked in the face or belted with the end of a rope because “he didn’t think I meant it”.